neektza/nikicajokic.me/_drafts/json_aeson_and_template_haskell_for_fun_and_profit.md

 As you can see, following the ```Event``` type definition, there's a definition of the ```parseJSON``` function, and it looks like the ```parseJSON``` definition could be categorized as boilerplate code.
 Why?
 Because each time we add or remove a record field in the ```Event``` data constructor, we also need to change the ```parseJSON``` definition accordingly.

 Not only that, but if there had been a ```ToJSON``` definition in the example above, we'd have to change it also.
 Now stretch your imagination for second and imagine if we had more than one type.
-It seems this could get out of hand very quickly (luckily, we have the type system to warn us about that, but it would still be annoying).
+It seems that this could get out of hand very quickly (luckily, we have the type system to warn us about that, but it would still be annoying).

 # Making the GHC work for you

 Feeling tired after all the hard work we had to do previously, it kinda' made us wonder if there's an easier way to do this...
 Turns out there is, and it's called Template Haskell (called TH by friends).

-I won't go into the _whats_ and the _hows_ of TH (mainly since I myself don't completely understand it yet), but you can think of it as Lisp's macro system but with types, because everything is better with some types.
+I won't go into the *whats* and the *hows* of TH (mainly since I myself don't completely understand it yet), but you can think of it as Lisp's macro system but with types, because everything is better with some types.

 Long story short, using the ```Data.Aeson.TH``` package we can make the GHC define the FromJSON and ToJSON instances at compile-time for us, and this is how: